Cost of Living Comparison Between Mexico City and Long Mountain Cost of Living Comparison Between Mexico City and Long Mountain

 Rent is clearly cheaper in Long Mountain, especially for central apartments.
 Housing is actually the single biggest factor behind the overall cost gap between these two cities.

-Is eating out cheaper in Mexico City or Long Mountain?
+Is eating out cheaper in Mexico City or in Long Mountain?

-How do food prices compare in Mexico City and Long Mountain?
+How do food prices compare in Mexico City and in Long Mountain?

-Is $1,500 a realistic budget for Mexico City or Long Mountain?
+Is $1,500 a realistic budget for living in Mexico City or in Long Mountain?

 Is Mexico City or Long Mountain more family-friendly?